lessor/lessor/README.md

 Lessor is a set of tools for deploying, managing, and securing many instances of single-tenant applications on [Kubernetes](https://kubernetes.io/).
 Lessor allows you to proxy to and independently scale each tenant with network and data isolation by default.
 This approach makes application development simpler and more secure.

-Lessor is a permissively licensed open source project that was created by [Kolide](https://github.com/kolide) to deploy, manage, observe, and secure the Kolide Cloud product.

 ## Motivation

 Companies that create products for other companies or teams often have to reason about how to deal with the tenancy of each team.
 There are generally two paths: